dudarmoreira/hermesx/README.md

 ## Features

 - ✅ **TypeScript Support**: Runs TypeScript code seamlessly
-- ✅ **Metro Bundler**: Uses Metro bundler for bundling, so it's very similar to how React Native bundles code
+- ✅ **Metro Bundler**: Uses Rspack + Babel with React Native preset, so it's similar to how React Native bundles code
 - ✅ **Hermes Engine**: Uses same engine as React Native
 - ✅ **Automatic Setup**: Downloads and caches latest Hermes binary on first run
-- ✅ **External Modules**: Import and use npm packages like lodash, axios, etc.
+- ✅ **External Modules**: Import and use npm packages like lodash, date-fns, etc. from current project

+## Limitations

+Hermes has very limited APIs, so some features are not available (for example `fetch`).
+Please check [Limitations](#limitations) section for more details.

 ## Examples